- What Is It?

 - The dose is individualized for each patient.

-- Some patients may develop resistance to insulin and require increasing doses.
+- Some patients may develop insulin resistance and require increasing doses.

 - Multiple daily insulin injections or continuous subcutaneous infusions via a pump closely mimic pancreatic insulin secretion.